-The Nunn-McCurdy Act (10 U.S.C. §2433) is legislation that allows Congress to better manage the cost of Major Defense Acquisition Programs (MDAP) by establishing oversight protocols.
-The Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA) is considered an MDAP; therefore, the Nunn-McCurdy Act has purview over program costs.
+The Nunn-McCurdy Act (10 U.S.C. §2433) is legislation that allows Congress to better manage the cost of Major Defense Acquisition Programs, or MDAP, by establishing oversight protocols.
+The Program Executive Office, Assembled Chemical Weapons Alternatives, or PEO ACWA, is considered one of these programs.

-Passed in 1982, the Nunn-McCurdy Act established reporting requirements for the Department of Defense (DOD) when an MDAP, or a designated major sub-program of one, experiences cost overruns that exceed specific thresholds beyond original or current baseline estimates.
+Passed in 1983, the Nunn-McCurdy Act established reporting requirements for the Department of Defense, or DOD, when a MDAP, or a designated major sub-program of one, experiences cost overruns that exceed specific thresholds beyond original or current baseline estimates.
 The act established a mechanism for notifying Congress of these cost overruns.

 Exceeding these thresholds is known as a Nunn-McCurdy breach.
 If a program manager believes a program has experienced a breach, he or she is required to submit a unit cost report that includes notification of the potential breach.
 Next, DOD evaluates if a breach has occurred and the type of breach.
 If a breach has taken place, DOD notifies Congress.